Which Type of Vinegar Bath is Best for Detoxification?Updated: April 04, 2017Detoxification

 Depending on the type of vinegar selected for a detox bath, it can also be an extremely affordable choice as well.

-Why a Vinegar Bath is Beneficial
+Benefits of a Vinegar Bath

 The reasons for a regular vinegar bath are simple: this holistic therapy is a great overall detoxifier especially for muscle aches and pains brought on by physical exertion.
 A vinegar bath is also helpful and the best detox bath choice for those with candida issues that affect the skin.
 This is because bathing in water with a small amount of vinegar returns the skin to an optimal, slightly acidic pH which is a difficult environment for candida and other pathogens to thrive.